githubstudent/my-recipes/spaghetti.md

 - Mushrooms

 ## Directions
-- Ask mom to combine ingredients
+- Boil noodles
+- Add remaining ingredients into pan and simmer
+- Add noodles once they are soft